 According to data protection specialists, corporate espionage is becoming a way too common practice and has also evolved with the inclusion of new technologies.
 This time, the CEO of a technology company currently based in San Francisco, US, has been charged with four illegal intrusions into a protected computer equipment crimes.

-Jonathan Manzi, 28-years-old, turned himself in to justice a few weeks ago and, although he is free for now, still faces a court case brought in the U.S. District Court.
+The CEO, turned himself in to justice a few weeks ago and, although he is free for now, still faces a court case brought in the U.S. District Court.

-Manzi is CEO of Ink Labs Inc, which produces printing kiosks used at some universities and technology company Beyond Protocol.
+CEO of Ink Labs Inc, which produces printing kiosks used at some universities and technology company Beyond Protocol.
 After the University of Nebraska-Lincoln decided not to renew its contract with Ink Labs, Wepa was awarded those contracts, which would have led to this corporate espionage campaign.

 Although the company had moved to Lincoln a couple of years ago, after what the CEO called a “hostile takeover attempt by some investors,” the company returned to trading in San Francisco.